syslabcomarchive/syslabcom.theme2012/Prototype/_posts/en/services/2015-10-15-consulting.md

 #### Assessment

-Communication is the very essence of any kind of cooperation.
-We develop our solutions together with our clients.
-In our assessment services we aim to clarify business processes, requirements and mutual goals from the start to give our customers the best possible recommendations on the integration of Open Source solutions into their existing technical framework.
+Our assessment services are designed to provide customers with preliminary consulting services on their existing technical infrastructure with regards to their business processes and goals.

+The next level would be to make recommendations on integration of Open Source solutions into the existing framework.
+This initial assessment allows the parties involved to get a clear insight on requirements and solutions respectively, which clearly is the foundation for a successful implementation of the given solution.

 #### Zope and Plone consultancy